 You may have head before that the pit of an avocado is poisonous before, particularly if you were a wayward child looking for an ornery snack.

-Fortunately, the truth isn’t as devious as your parents probably made it sound.
+Fortunately, the truth isn’t as dramatic as your parents probably made it sound.
 Avocado pits contain a small amount of the fungicidal toxin persin.
 This toxin is present in the skin, bark, and leaves of the avocado tree, and it is the primary reason why animals cannot eat avocado.

 References